 You will be instructed by the invigilator to stop writing, close your exam paper and answer booklet.
 You will remain seated and in silence.
 If you are instructed to evacuate the room you must do so in silence and follow the instructions of the invigilator.
 Once you are re-seated, the exam will restart and you will be given the full working time set for the examination and the board will be informed of the events.

-I feel ill during an exam?
+I fall ill during an exam?

 If you feel unwell during an exam, raise your hand and wait for an invigilator to come to you.
 You may be able to be given a supervised rest and to discuss your options with school staff.

 I need special consideration?